 Table 7 presents a breakdown of the frisks in the frisk sample by district along with the percent of frisks in that district that are supported by documented IOARS for conducting the frisk.
-The fewest number of frisks occurred in Districts 1 and 6 (ten and seven frisks, respectively) and Districts 2 and 5 reported the highest number of frisks (22 and 28 frisks, respectively).
-District 3 was least likely to meet the IOARS documentation standard to justify frisks (61.1 percent) and Districts 2 and 5 were most likely to meet the IOARS standard (77.3 percent and 75.0 percent, respectively).
-None of the districts met the threshold of 85 percent of frisks achieving the IOARS standard.
+The fewest number of frisks occurred in Districts 1 and 6 (six and four, respectively).
+Districts 2 and 5 reported the highest number of frisks (24 and 26 frisks, respectively) with 66.7 and 69.2 percent of those frisks meeting the IOARS standard, respectively.
+District 7 was least likely to meet the IOARS documentation standard to justify frisks (35.7 percent).

-The primary reason for our determination of insufficient IOARS justification is the lack of specific information about why the officer(s) suspected the subject was armed and why they suspected the person was immediately dangerous.
-This includes officers indicating the person's movement or appearance caused them to suspect the person was armed but not providing the necessary detail to establish that the person was armed and presently dangerous.
+The primary reason for our determination of insufficient IOARS justification is the lack of information supporting the objective and reasonable circumstances for why the officer(s) suspected the subject was armed and why they suspected the person was immediately dangerous.
+In most cases officers indicate a safety concern but do not provide necessary detail linking the subject or current circumstances to the concern that the subject was armed and immediately dangerous.

 Table 7.
 Stops involving forcible frisks by IOARS justification and district.
-January - June 2022.
+July - December 2022.

 NUMBER OF STOPS INVOLVING PERCENT OF FRISKS WITH

 FORCIBLE FRISKS DOCUMENTED IOARS

-DISTRICT 1 10 70.0%
+DISTRICT 1 6 83.3%

-DISTRICT 2 22 77.3%
+DISTRICT 2 24 66.7%

-DISTRICT 3 18 61.1%
+DISTRICT 3 15 73.3%

-DISTRICT 4 18 66.7%
+DISTRICT 4 14 57.1%

-DISTRICT 5 28 75.0%
+DISTRICT 5 26 69.2%

-DISTRICT 6 7 71.4%
+DISTRICT 6 4 100.0%

-DISTRICT 7 17 64.7%
+DISTRICT 7 14 35.7%

-GRAND TOTAL 120 70.0%
+GRAND TOTAL 103 65.0%

 Figure 5 presents a breakdown of the frisk sample, including whether officers documented IOARS for the stop or for the frisk, and whether officers found contraband.
-After assessing the documentation officers provided for each encounter in the sample, seven of the 120 stops (5.8 percent) did not meet the IOARS documentation needed to justify the stop.
-An examination of IOARS for frisks as well as stops determined that officers did not document the IOARS necessary to justify either the stop or the frisk 30.8 percent of the time.
+After assessing the documentation officers provided for each encounter in the sample, five of the 103 stops (4.9 percent) did not meet the IOARS documentation needed to justify the stop.
+An examination of IOARS for frisks as well as stops determined that officers did not document the IOARS necessary to justify either the stop or the frisk 37.9 percent of the time.

 Figure 5.
 Stops involving forcible frisks by IOARS justification and contraband seizure.
-January - June 2022.
+July - December 2022.